konpavidis/YoutubeTranscribe/README.md

 # YouTube Video Transcription

 This Python script allows you to transcribe the audio from YouTube videos into text.
-It utilizes the YouTube Data API to fetch available transcripts or, if unavailable, extracts the audio and transcribes it using Google's Speech Recognition API.
+It utilizes the YouTube Data API to fetch available subtitles or, if unavailable, extracts the audio and transcribes it using Google's Speech Recognition API.

 ## Features